george-hawkins/japanese/README.md

 **1.** Learn hiragana and katakana using resources below.

+Using the _JapanesePod101_ lesson series (see below) and the Hiragana and Katakana Pro apps for drilling.
+And the self-study workbook [Learning Japanese Hiragana and Katakana](https://www.amazon.com/dp/4805312270) and the [Genkouyoushi notebook](https://www.amazon.com/dp/B08D4RPJBN) for writing practice.

 **2.** Learn all kanji using RTK and Skritter (and possibly using WaniKani later to learn readings).

 **3.** Complete Genki 1 using the self-study material from _ToKini Andy_, along with "1000 Essential Vocabulary for the JLPT N5" from Collectif (_ToKini Andy_ suggests more actively learning this vocabulary than the chapter-by-chapter vocabulary introduced by Genki) and possibly using the Bunpro grammar site.